Sameerjha236/Sameerjha236/README.md

 * Passionate programmer 💻
 * Experienced in various programming languages
 * Active on GitHub :octocat:
-* Interested in software development :rocket:
+* Interested in software development 🚀:
 * Open to collaborations and discussions
-* Email for inquiries: sameerjha236@gmail.com
+* Email for inquiries: sameerjha236@gmail.com 📧: